19-21 December 2018

 The open design allows visitors unobstructed views of the altar and pulpit.
 The cathedral dome is 76 feet in diameter and 186 feet high.
 Gold leaf was added in the 1950s and in 1987 the Cathedral added five bronze bells cast in France.
 Much of the overall construction can be said to be local.
 The exterior walls are Rockville granite from St. Cloud, interior walls are American travertine from nearby Mankato, and interior columns are marble.

-The interior is illuminated by twenty-four beautiful stained-glass windows depicting singing angels and there is a wonderful rose window in the transept.
+The interior is illuminated by twenty-four beautiful stained-glass windows with sunscreen blinds depicting singing angels and there is a wonderful rose window in the transept.
 Huge marble statues of the four evangelists, Matthew, Mark, Luke and John, are set into the four corners of the Church.
 Each statue is about 11’6” tall and weighs eight tons.

 The cathedral also has six chapels dedicated to the patron saints of the European ethnic groups and missionaries who settled St. Paul (Italians, French Canadians, Irish, Germans, Slavs).
 Recognized as a National Shrine of the Apostle Paul, its most distinguished visitor was Eugenio Pacelli, just before he was elected as Pope Pius XII in 1939.